Recovery is just a phone call away.

 Psychological Factors

-These individuals use Xanax not only to manage their diagnosed condition but also to self-medicate for emotional distress.
+These individuals use Xanax to manage their diagnosed conditions and self-medicate for emotional distress.
 The relief provided by Xanax creates a powerful psychological dependence.
+A 2018 report by the

+American Psychological Association (APA) notes that “people with anxiety disorders are at greater risk of developing a substance use disorder” due to their tendency to seek out ways to alleviate their symptoms.
 The immediate and profound relief that Xanax provides reinforces its use and creates a cycle of dependency.
-Additionally, individuals with a history of trauma or chronic stress are more susceptible to using Xanax as a coping mechanism, further increasing the risk of addiction.
+Individuals with a history of trauma or chronic stress exhibit increased susceptibility to using Xanax as a coping mechanism, further elevating the risk of addiction.

 Social and Environmental Factors